-When complete the Marina will consist of three interconnecting ponds that have been specifically configured to shelter one narrowboat from another.
+The Marina consists of three interconnecting ponds that have been specifically configured to shelter one narrowboat from another.
 Many modern commercial marinas look like jam packed car parks for boats, set against a background of retail park.
 That’s all well and good if your plan is to maximise visitor footfall and £s per square inch but it’s not what we’re after.

-The way we’re building the ponds means that our berth holders will have privacy, natural screening and in some cases access to a private area of greenery around their boat.
+The way the ponds are built means that our berth holders will have privacy, natural screening and in some cases access to an area of greenery around their boat.
 We’ve built in large turning circles for novice cruisers and we’ve planned in easy access areas and car parking for narrowboaters with limited physical movement as well as EV charge points..

-There will really only be two buildings on the site to house our workshop & offices and for the washrooms and amenities for berth holders.
-The idea is that when the construction is done and the planting matures, that driving onto the marina will be more like arriving at a country park than a retail park.
+There are only two buildings on the site to house our workshop & offices and for the washrooms and amenities for berth holders.
+The idea is that driving onto the marina will be more like arriving at a country park than a retail park.

-That said, when construction is complete, behind the foliage you’ll find a fully equipped slipway, workshop and dry dock, capable of handling the largest and smallest boats, whether V bottom of flat bottomed.
+That said, once the planting matures, behind the foliage you’ll find a fully equipped slipway, workshop and dry dock, capable of handling the largest and smallest boats, whether V bottom of flat bottomed.
 Attached to this facility will be an office and main reception, disabled toilets and showers and laundry facilities.

-Our vision for Fradley Marina has always been for it to be a well-appointed, secluded and welcoming community for the wide range of people that love cruising on and enjoying Staffordshire’s wonderful waterways.
-When it’s complete our berth-holders will enjoy contemporary facilities in an un-crowded setting that prioritises the quality of the overall environment over the number of boats we can fit onto the site.
+Our vision for Fradley Marina has always been for it to be a well-appointed, secluded and welcoming community for the wide range of people that love cruising on and enjoying our wonderful waterways.
+Our berth-holders will enjoy contemporary facilities in an un-crowded setting that prioritises the quality of the overall environment over the number of boats we can fit onto the site.